trailblazer/trailblazer.github.io/gems/representable/3.0/xml.md

 ## Namespace

+Namespaces in XML allow the use of different vocabularies, or set of names, in one document.
+[Read this great article](http://books.xmlschemata.org/relaxng/relax-CHP-11-SECT-1.html) to share our fascination about them.

+<i class="fa fa-download" aria-hidden="true"></i> Where's the [**EXAMPLE CODE?**](https://github.com/trailblazer/representable/blob/master/test/xml_namespace_test.rb)

+{% callout %}
+  The `Namespace` module is available in Representable >= 3.0.4.
+It doesn't work with JRuby due to Nokogiri's extremely complex implementation.
+Please wait for Representable 4.0 where we replace Nokogiri.

+  For future-compat: `Namespace` only works in decorator classes, not modules.
+{% endcallout %}

+### Namespace: Default

+You can define *one* namespace per representer using `::namespace` to set the section's default namespace.

+{{ "test/xml_namespace_test.rb:simple-class:../representable" | tsnippet }}

+Nested representers can be inline or classes (referenced via `:decorator`).
+Each class can maintain its own namespace.

+Without any mappings, the namespace will be used as the default one.

+{{ "test/xml_namespace_test.rb:simple-xml:../representable" | tsnippet }}

+### Namespace: Prefix

+After defining the namespace URIs in the representers, you can map them to a document-wide *prefix* in the top representer via `::namespace_def`.

+{{ "test/xml_namespace_test.rb:map-class:../representable" | tsnippet }}

+Note how you also can use `:namespace` to reference a certain differing prefix per property.

+When rendering or parsing, the local property will be extended, e.g. `author/name` will become `hr:author/hr:name`.

+{{ "test/xml_namespace_test.rb:map-xml:../representable" | tsnippet }}

+The top representer will include all namespace definitions as `xmlns` attributes.

+### Namespace: Parse

+Namespaces also apply when parsing an XML document to an object structure.
+When defined, only the known, prefixed tags will be considered.

+{{ "test/xml_namespace_test.rb:parse-call:../representable" | tsnippet }}

+In this example, only the `lib:character/hr:name` was parsed.

+{{ "test/xml_namespace_test.rb:parse-res:../representable" | tsnippet }}

+If your incoming document has namespaces, please do use and specify them properly.

 ### Namespace: Remove

 If an incoming document contains namespaces, but you don't want to define them in your representers, you can automatically remove them.